API versions

 Supporting and sunsetting previous API versions

-Plans to sunset a previous version will be announced at least 1 year prior to the planned sunset date, via the ROR community meetings and other communication channels such as the ROR blog, Mastodon, the PID Forum, the Crossref Community Forum, and the ROR Technical Forum.
+Plans to sunset a previous version will be announced at least 1 year prior to the planned sunset date, via the ROR community meetings and other communication channels such as the ROR blog, Mastodon, Bluesky, LinkedIn, the ROR Technical Forum, and the ROR Community Forum.
 Regular reminders will continue prior to the sunset date.

 Implementing API versions

-Major versions will be required in the path portion of an API request, e.g., https://api.ror.org/X.X/organizations.
+Major versions will be specified in the path portion of an API request, e.g., https://api.ror.org/vX/organizations.

 2 major API versions will be supported concurrently (the current major version and the most recent previous version).
 Requests using an unsupported API version will return a 410 Gone error with a detailed message.